Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Hydrology/Flooding

-(1 review) - Description
+(47 ratings) - Description

 - This module takes the learner through the considerations for the river forecasting decisions associated with the remnants of Hurricane Ivan on 17-19 September, 2004 for the Susquehanna River system in Pennsylvania and New York.
 The module assists the learner with applying the concepts covered in the foundation topics of the Basic Hydrologic Sciences course.
 Some of the specific topics pertinent to this case are soil conditions, the impact of QPF on runoff, runoff models, runoff processes, routed flow and stage-discharge relationships.
 Observations of upstream conditions and comparisons to historic crests are also examined to assist with operational flood forecast decisions.
 The core foundation topics are recommended as a prerequisite since this module assumes some pre-existing knowledge of hydrologic principles.